 However, since you are sending sensitive employee information to third-party servers, security is of the utmost importance.
 Hackers are constantly trying to steal employee direct deposit payments.

-The payroll software provider you choose should know exactly how it keeps your data secure and away from security threats.
+The payroll solution you choose should know exactly how it keeps your data secure and away from security threats.
 In some cases, this means they only work with U.S.-based companies so that any overseas access is immediately flagged and blocked.

 Not all employees are alike.
 Some are paid hourly, others are paid annual salaries, and still others are contractors.
 There are part-time or full-time staffers, commissioned sales, and those that rely mostly on tips and bonuses.